justinherman42/Company_project/Readme.md

 ### .R files
 + The .
-R files are all loaded into the main branch of the github.
+R files are all loaded into a subfolder on this hub called r_scripts.
 + The **execute_windows_functions.R** script neeeds to be run locally
   + This script Will call the other scripts saved onto github and execute the projects work flow
 + The order of execution is as follows: